Edward Staback

-Early life and education
+Biography

-Staback was born on July 2, 1937 in Olyphant, Pennsylvania, the son of Irene (née Zipay) and Adolph Staback.
+Staback was born on July 2, 1937, in Olyphant, Pennsylvania, the son of Irene (née Zipay) and Adolph Staback.
 He graduated from Saint Patrick's High School in 1955 and earned a Bachelor of Arts degree in business economics from King's College in 1959.

-Political career
+Political Involvement

 Staback was first elected to represent the 115th District in the Pennsylvania House of Representatives in 1984.
 He served a total of fourteen terms in the House before retiring in 2012.
+As a representative, Staback promoted the right's of outdoorsmen, voicing support for legalized hunting on Sundays, raising penalties on illegal hunters, and expanding game lands.
+He also worked to aid in the reclamation of abandoned mine land.
+The Ed Staback Memorial Park in Archbald, Pennsylvania is named in his honor.

 In 2015, Staback was chosen to fill a vacancy on the Lackawanna County Board of Commissioners left by the resignation of Corey O'Brien.
-He was sworn-in on March 13, 2015.
+He was sworn in on March 13, 2015.
 He chose not to seek re-election in November and his term expired in January 2016.

 Personal life and death

-Staback died on November 19, 2022, at the age of 85, while on a hunting trip, in Nebraska, with his son.
+Staback died on November 19, 2022 at the age of 85 while on a hunting trip in Nebraska with his son.